lowdefy/lowdefy-docs/tutorial/tutorial-add-blocks-content-1.md

 There should also be submit and reset buttons at the bottom of the page.

-Copy the following blocks and add them in the card's blocks array (YAML uses indentation to indicate nesting, so it is important that the indentation of the blocks is correct.
-Make sure the `meeting_name` block lines up with the `page_heading` block).
+Copy the following blocks and add them in the card's blocks array.

 ```yaml
 pages: